 Our content planning team helps advertisers think about and prepare for the “unexpected but predictable” moments that can be applied to nearly any event.
 The five basic principles highlighted below will help brands capitalize on live moments and conversations to reach an engaged audience with relevant content at the moment when consumers are most receptive.

 Follow these five basic planning principles to set up your brand for success:

 Before the games begin, make a list of all planned, predicted, and anticipated moments that your brand will be activating around — before, during, and after.
 Consider the athletes and teams your brand is associated with, traditional tent poles throughout sporting events, as well as the emotional and uplifting moments that tend to draw a lot of attention every two years.

-3 Make content now based on the list of prioritised moments.
+3. Make content now based on the list of prioritized moments.

 You should be creating content both for pre/during/post event moments and for moments you know and think might happen.
 You can get your content preapproved and be ready to publish and hit the ground running as soon as the conversation shifts to the moment for which you prepared.
 This way, content produced in real time should represent a very small minority of your activity.

-Create templates for both pre-produced and real-time content to ensure consistent execution and to tie any unexpected content (such as fan reactions) back to your brand, key messages, or your value propositions.
+For both preproduced and real-time content, create templates to ensure consistent execution and to tie any unexpected content (such as fan reactions) back to your brand, key messages, or your value propositions.
 Consider recurring hashtags, visual treatments, and consistent overall aesthetic to bring content together.